RysanDeluna/Conways-Automata/README.md

 ### The Code

-With these rules in mind, the approach for creating the code resolved around implementing these rules in a graphical interface which could be used to understand and experiment the behaviour of it's cells organized in a grid.
-Which, trivially was implemented as a matrix which would store the information for each cell; which could be alive or dead.
+With the rules set, the approach for creating the code resolved around implementing those in a graphical interface which could be used to understand and experiment the behaviour of it's cells organized in a grid.
+Trivially, it was implemented as a matrix whose elements store the information for each cell; that being alive or dead.

 ### Quests